dpobel/damien.pobel.fr/src/post/gui-enhancements-with-admin2-ez-publish-extension.md

 * it improves default stylesheet (colors in popup menu and dashboard blocks, round corners on all fields, yellow background to highlight currently focused field,…)
 * it adds a date picker for ezdate and ezdatetime attribute (based on jQuery instead of the default YUI2 one)

-All those new features are visible in this screencast :
+All those new features are visible in this screencast:

 <div class="video-container">
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/5QbXiNeSP9Y?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>